xlinx7000/hello-world/README.md

 First Repository

 Hi there,
-xlinx7000 in the house.
-I'm new here and I don't know what I'm doing.
+xlinx7000 in the house
+just learning